Primary tabs

 Also, please note that due to the nature of their research, not all groups are able to take on part-time students.
 We recommend that you consult our website, in the first instance, for groups that can typically consider part-time PhDs, and you should then contact the group head(s) to enquire if such places are available.

-We normally cannot accept a third, additional reference.
-However, we may request an additional reference if we feel that it is necessary.
-For example, if you've only recently begun a Master's course, and your two references are from a previously completed Bachelor's, we may request the third reference from your current Master's programme.
+We normally cannot accept a third additional reference.
+However, we may request one if we feel it is necessary.
+For example, if you've only recently begun a Master's course and your two references are from a previously completed Bachelor's, we may request the third reference from your current Master's programme.

 Selection Process

-Applications are considered as they are received, and applicants should be aware that that the process can often take two or three months.
-Decisions on applications are updated on your Applicant Portal/Self-Service, and that should be applicants' first point of call for the latest news on their applications.
-The University requires that candidates are interviewed before an offer of admission can be made.
+Applications are considered as they are received, and applicants should be aware that the process can often take two or three months.
+Decisions on applications are updated on your Applicant Portal/Self-Service, which should be the applicants' first point of call for the latest news on their applications.
+The University requires that candidates be interviewed before an offer of admission can be made.

 Further information on How To Apply